elc45/fisher-hmc-paper/main.typ

 == Transformed HMC
 <transformed-hmc>
-When we manually reparameterize a model to make HMC more efficient, we try to find a transformation (or diffeomorphism) of our posterior such that HMC works better.
+When we manually reparameterize a model to make HMC more efficient, we try to find a transformation (or diffeomorphism) of our posterior such that HMC performs better on it.
 Formally, if our posterior $mu$ is defined on a space $M$, we try to find a diffeomorphism $f: N arrow M$ such that the transformed posterior $f^*mu$ is well-behaved with respect to some property.
 Note that we define the transformation as a function
 #emph[from] the transformed space #emph[to] the original posterior, in keeping
 consistent with the Normalizing Flow literature.
-Since the transformation is a bijection, we can choose any direction we want, as long as we stay consistent with our choice. $f^* mu$ refers to the pullback of the posterior (which we interpret as a volume form), i.e. we #emph[pull it back] to the space $N$ along the transformation $f$.
+Since the transformation is a bijection, we can choose any direction we want, as long as we stay consistent with our choice. $f^* mu$ refers to the pullback of the posterior (which we can interpret as a volume form), i.e. we #emph[pull it back] to the space $N$ along the transformation $f$.
-We show later how this is done in practice.
-If $f$ is an affine transformation, this simplifies to mass-matrix based HMC, which we discuss now.
-For example, choosing $f(x) = Sigma^(1/2)x + mu$ corresponds to the mass matrix $Sigma^(-1)$.
-This is described in more detail in @neal_mcmc_2012.
+If $f$ is an affine transformation, this simplifies to mass matrix-based HMC, wherein choosing $f(x) = Sigma^(1/2)x + mu$ corresponds to the mass matrix $Sigma^(-1)$, as described in more detail in @neal_mcmc_2012.
+In the present work, we restrict ourselves to the subset of affine diffeomorphisms, meaning that the transformations we derive are implemented in HMC in the same way as previous mass matrix adaptative HMC schemas, in the leapfrog integrator.

-HMC efficiency is notoriously dependent on the parametrization, so it's to be expected that transformed HMC be much more efficient for some choices of $f$ than for others.
+HMC efficiency is notoriously dependent on the parametrization, so it is to be expected that transformed HMC be much more efficient for some choices of $f$ than for others.
 It is not, however, obvious what criterion should be used to evaluate a particular choice of $f$, in order to guide an automatic learning of the transformation.
 We